El Qanater El Khayreya

 El Qanater El Khayreya (القناطر الخيرية /arz/, meaning "the Benevolent Bridges") is a city and a markaz in Qalyubia Governorate, Egypt.
 It is the location of the Delta Barrages, the first modern irrigation structure across the Nile, located at the apex of the Nile Delta.
-In the mid 1850s, when Viceroy Sa'id Pasha took over project construction, he ordered a silver medal to be struck to mark the occasion.
+In the mid 1850s, when Khedive Sa'id Pasha took over project construction, he ordered a silver medal to be struck to mark the occasion.
 He then ordered the construction of a town near the incomplete barrage.

 Again the project would be bogged down due to financial problems; the original barrages were initially completed in 1862.
 A new barrage structure was built slightly downstream in 1939.
 The name of the city is a reference to the structure and the river crossing it.